-33. SECTION 280G.
+34. 33.
+SECTION 280G.

-If any payment or benefit a Participant would receive under this Plan, when combined with any other payment or benefit such Participant receives pursuant to a change of control (as defined for purposes of Section 280G of the Code) (for purposes of this Paragraph, a "Payment") would: (a) constitute a "parachute payment" within the meaning of Section 280G of the Code; and (b) but for this sentence, be subject to the excise tax imposed by Section 4999 of the Code (the "Excise Tax"), then such Payment shall be either: (x) the full amount of such Payment; or (y) such lesser amount as would result in no portion of the Payment being subject to the Excise Tax, whichever of the foregoing amounts, taking into account the applicable federal, state, and local employments taxes, income taxes, and the Excise Tax, results in such Payment may be subject to the Excise Tax.
+If any payment or benefit a Participant would receive under this Plan, when combined with any other payment or benefit such Participant receives pursuant to a change of control (as defined for purposes of Section 280G of the Code) (for purposes of this Paragraph, a "Payment") would: (a) constitute a "parachute payment" within the meaning of Section 280G of the Code; and (b) but for this sentence, be subject to the excise tax imposed by Section 4999 of the Code (the "Excise Tax"), then such Payment shall be either: (x) the full amount of such Payment; or (y) such lesser amount as would result in no portion of the Payment being subject to the Excise Tax, whichever of the foregoing amounts, taking into account the applicable federal, state, and local employments taxes, income taxes, and the Excise Tax, results in such Participant's receipt, on an after-tax basis, of the greater amount of the Payment, notwithstanding that all or some portion of the Payment may be subject to the Excise Tax.

-Except as required by Section 409A of the Code or to the extent that Section 409A of the Code permits discretion, the Administrator shall have the right, in the Administrator's sole discretion, to designate those payments or benefits that should be reduced or eliminated so as to avoid having such payments or benefits be considered a parachute payment; provided, however, to the extent any payment or benefit constitutes deferred compensation under Section 409A of the Code, in order to comply with Section 409A of the Code, the Administrator shall instead accomplish such reduction by first reducing or eliminating any cash payments (with the payments to be made furthest in the future being reduced first), then by reducing or eliminating any accelerated vesting of Stock Rights subject to performance-based vesting, then by reducing or eliminating any accelerated vesting or eliminating any accelerated vesting of Stock Rights subject to performance-based vesting, Stock Grants or Stock-Based Grants, then by reducing or eliminating any other remaining parachute payments.
+Except as required by Section 409A of the Code or to the extent that Section 409A of the Code permits discretion, the Administrator shall have the right, in the Administrator's sole discretion, to designate those payments or benefits that should be reduced or eliminated so as to avoid having such payments or benefits be considered a parachute payment; provided, however, to the extent any payment or benefit constitutes deferred compensation under Section 409A of the Code, in order to comply with Section 409A of the Code, the Administrator shall instead accomplish such reduction by first reducing or eliminating any cash payments (with the payments to be made furthest in the future being reduced first), then by reducing or eliminating any accelerated vesting of Stock Rights subject to performance-based vesting, then by reducing or eliminating any accelerated vesting of remaining Stock Grants or Stock-Based Grants, then by reducing or eliminating any other remaining parachute payments.

-34. INDEMNITY.
+35. 34.
+INDEMNITY.